 While the support we provide to them seems minor to us, it makes a world of difference for the elderly.

-While spending time with the elderly you will have a new appreciation of life and family and you will develop meaningful relationships along the way.
+While spending time with the elderly you will have a new appreciation of life and family and develop meaningful relationships along the way.

-As you might know, a satisfying career is one that is not only challenging but also the one that is rewarding.
-You will see many miracles happen while working in aged care, such as a stroke patient relearning to speak again or a dementia patient remembering a loved one who has come to visit.
+As you might know, a satisfying career is not only challenging but also rewarding.
+Many miracles happen while working in aged care, such as a stroke patient relearning to speak or a dementia patient remembering a loved one who has come to visit.
 Your life will be filled with many such heartwarming experiences.

 A qualification in Individual Support (Ageing & Home and Community Care) gives you a range of career options to choose from.
 You can select any of the following paths according to what suits your preferences –

-Throughout all levels, the aged care industry needs a diverse workforce.
-Many employees start as support staff and work their way up to management roles through hard work and continuous training.
-Other workers begin their careers by earning a Certificate II or III in the field.
+At all levels, the aged care industry needs a diverse workforce.
+Many employees start as support staff and work their way up to management through hard work and continuous training.
+Other workers begin their careers by earning a Certificate II or III.
 Many students also return to study Certificate IV or Diploma courses to supplement their on-the-job training as they fall in love with the industry.

-You can start where you feel comfortable and advance within the industry picking from the plentiful options as you desire.
+You can start where you feel comfortable and advance within the industry, picking from the plentiful options you desire.

 Working hours within the aged care sector are rarely 9 to 5.
-Majority of the employees within the aged care industry work part-time, allowing larger flexibility in working conditions which also enable working hours to fit around family commitments.
+Most senior care industry employees work part-time, allowing more considerable flexibility in working conditions and enabling working hours to fit around family commitments.

-Given that you are not required to commit to a rigid work schedule, you’ll enjoy good work-life balance.
+Given that you are not required to commit to a rigid work schedule, you’ll enjoy an excellent work-life balance.
 Carers find this industry particularly attractive because of the additional advantages of penalty rates for night shifts and weekend jobs.

-There are surprisingly few people employed in aged care as compared to other areas in healthcare.
-The demand for aged care and associated services far outnumbers the availability of available carers, which bodes well for your employment prospects.
+There are surprisingly few people employed in aged care compared to other healthcare areas.
+The demand for senior care and associated services far outnumbers the availability of available carers, which bodes well for your employment prospects.

 With such high demand for the workforce in the aged care sector, you can expect a good amount of job security in the future.
-Another added benefit is the huge amount of government funding available to study within these roles.
+Another benefit is the enormous amount of government funding available to study within these roles.